 - Full contact practices

 - Return to play

 Never return to play or vigorous activity while signs or symptoms of a concussion are present.
 An athlete with a suspected concussion should not return to play until he or she has been medically evaluated by a healthcare professional trained in evaluating and managing concussions.
+If your concussion is severe and out of your control, think about taking legal action and sue for a concussion, if it drastically affects your day to day life.
 Children and adolescents should be evaluated by a healthcare professional trained in evaluating and managing pediatric concussions.